-The NHS is one of the largest employers in the UK.
-There are over 1.1 million staff within the NHS.
-Those staff are the NHS’ greatest asset and are responsible for providing exceptional levels of care in hospitals and in the community.
-Fox Davidson specialise in securing mortgages for NHS staff and offer mortgage advice to all NHS staff including Doctors, Dentists, Nurses and Paramedics.
+The NHS is one of the largest employers in the UK, with over 1.1 million staff within the NHS.
+Those staff are the NHS’s greatest asset and are responsible for providing exceptional levels of care in hospitals and in the community in the UK.
+Fox Davidson specialise in securing mortgages for NHS staff and offer mortgage advice to all NHS staff including doctors, dentists, nurses, and paramedics.

 Who can apply for an NHS staff mortgage?